 The USC Edward R. Roybal Institute on Aging honors the late Congressman Edward R. Roybal, a visionary leader in establishing aging services and a champion for civil rights and equal justice, at its biennial Edward R. Roybal Memorial Lecture.

-The honorary co-host of the event is Congresswoman Lucille Roybal-Allard.
+The honorary co-host of the event was Congresswoman Lucille Roybal-Allard.

 The event also featured a presentation of the Pearmain Prize for Excellence in Research on Aging to Peggye Dilworth-Anderson of the University of North Carolina at Chapel Hill and the USC Roybal Institute Community Partnership Award to Elizabeth Jimenez of the Mexican American Opportunity Foundation.
 Read more about the honorees